Meet the People Who Make LNNY Great

 parents, family and African friends talk, became aware that fresh drinking water was extremely limited in the small rural village of Sekeni, Burkina Faso.
 Mrs. Nebie’s aunt and her grandmother, as well other members of Mrs. Nebie’s extended family, are Sekeni villagers.

 Grace Nebie, with the help of younger sister Clavery, worked to obtain sufficient money not only to have water located by a local water finder (a dowser) with his divining rod, but to have drilling equipment brought to the site to drill the well.
 The project was recorded by a documentary film maker; and Grace was interviewed by a reporter for the national Burkina Faso television network.
 As a local village elder noted, “There is no life without water”.
 The joy the villagers displayed when they had fresh water to use and no longer had to make a perilous climb down a steep embankment to fetch and carry less than pristine water was truly heartwarming.

-- More Stories …
+More Great Success Stories …

-- Mariely went to her daughter’s parent-teacher conference and the teacher commented that she is speaking and understanding English better.
+~Mariely went to her daughter’s parent-teacher conference and the teacher commented that she is speaking and understanding English better.